socketstream/socketstream-0.4/README.md

 Somewhere in the middle of these two extremes lies SocketStream.
 A modular and highly extensible framework which integrates best-of-breed modules to solve common problems.
 We take care of all the boring stuff (serving client code as modules, session, asset packing, etc) so you can dive straight in and start creating your app.

 Add whatever functionality your app needs (e.g. RPC, PubSub, Realtime Models) by combining Realtime Services together, then take advantage of our slick build system which wires up everything on your behalf.
 Best of all, everything is implemented as standalone `npm` modules, so you're free to change any part of it in the future without having to start from scratch.

-## Warning

-**0.3 users:** Don't be alarmed.
-What you see here is completely unfinished and missing many of the essential features present in SocketStream 0.3.
-They will return over the coming weeks.

-**New users:** If you're looking for something stable and reasonably mature, please use SocketStream 0.3 until further notice.

-Note: I've deliberately put this code in a new repo so we can discuss crazy new ideas in Github Issues without scaring or confusing existing 0.3 users.
-I'll move the code over to the `master` branch of the main repo when I feel the API is relatively stable and the overall design is sound.

 ## Try it out